BattleTanx

 BattleTanx is a 1998 action game released for the Nintendo 64, produced by The 3DO Company.
 The game was followed by a 1999 sequel, titled BattleTanx: Global Assault.

 Plot

-The game is based in 2001 where a virus killed 99% of the female population.
-The story follows the main character, Griffin Spade, whose fiancé was taken by the U.S. Government in Queens, New York.
-The few remaining women left in the world, known as "Queenlords", are mostly held by gangs who have taken over parts of the world.
-Following Spade losing his fiancé to the government, New York gets destroyed and he claims a tank and sets out on an adventure across the United States to find her.
-After surviving the destruction of New York, Spade ventures westward gaining recruits in the countryside and battling gangs in Chicago, Las Vegas, and San Francisco.
+In 2001, a virus has killed 99% of the female population of Earth.
+Various countries fight over each other's quarantine zones, and end up engaging in nuclear war, destroying much of civilization.
+The few remaining women (called Queenlords) are held by gangs who have taken over small pieces of the world.
+The main character, Griffin Spade, had his fiancée Madison taken away from Queens, New York by the U.S. government.
+Griffin becomes separated from his fiancée, and New York City is destroyed.
+He claims a tank for his own and sets out to cross the United States to find her, battling gangs as he reaches his goal.
+After surviving the ruins of New York City, Griffin heads westward gaining recruits in the countryside, Chicago, Las Vegas, and San Francisco.

 Gameplay

 There are three tanks in the game for the player to choose from.
 The player can choose between a Moto Tank, M1A1 Abrams MBT, or the Goliath.
 There are 17 levels to complete in order to finish the single player game, all of which are filled with enemy tanks.
 Each level is located in a specific place in the United States, such as New York City, Chicago, Las Vegas, and San Francisco.
 The game features destructible environments, and in some cases, interactive environments.

 In the game's multiplayer mode, players can battle with up to 4 players simultaneously.
 There are four different multiplayer configurations; Battlelord mode (equivalent to capture the flag), Deathmatch, Family Mode, and Annihilation.